earthly/website/blog/_posts/2023-09-11-shutting-down-earthly-ci.md

 What early-stage validation looks like is a small group of people who have a lot of passion for what you do.
 Nobody has heard about your stuff, but your users are passionately shouting from the rooftops about it.
 You walk into their office and everyone has stickers with your company on their laptops, and everyone wants to talk to you.

-## The master plan for Earthly CI
+## The Master Plan for Earthly CI

 To build out the vision of Earthly CI, we devised a master plan.
 We knew that we didn't want to go on a crazy complex implementation for 3 years only to emerge from a cave with a product that would not fit the needs of the real world.
 So we split up the end-vision into several independent products that we would validate along the way.

 Thus, instead of building Earthly CI from day 0, we first built the syntax, and the general experience around running builds on-demand.
 The key value we delivered was build consistency: there is a level of guarantee that the build will execute the same, regardless of the environment it runs in.
 The syntax of this build tool is the same as the CI down the road, but it only ran locally initially and in other CIs.
 We called this **first milestone** Earthly.